-Pursuant to the Campus Security Act, the Raritan Valley Community College Department of Campus Safety is responsible for preparing and distributing an annual campus security report.
-Colleges and Universities are required to publish an annual security report every year, which must contain three years of campus crime statistics along with specific campus security policy statements.
+Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Raritan Valley Community College Department of Campus Safety is responsible for preparing and distributing an annual campus security report.
+Colleges and Universities are required to publish an Annual Security Report every year, which must contain three years of campus crime statistics along with specific campus security policy statements.

-The Campus Safety Department works with the Office of the Dean of Student Services and other campus security authorities, as well as local law enforcement agencies to compile statistics for the annual report.
+The Campus Safety Department works with the Office of the Dean of Student Services, the Human Resources Department and Campus Security Authorities, as well as local law enforcement agencies to compile statistics for the annual report.

-The Annual Security Report is available for the Branchburg and Bridgewater sites, as well as off-site locations on RVCC's web site at www.raritanval.edu.
-Paper copies are available at the Campus Safety office at the main Branchburg campus, as well as the front lobby at the Bridgewater campus, near the security desk.
-The Branchburg Campus Safety office can be contacted at (908) 231-8800 or by emailing security@raritanval.edu.
+The Annual Security Report is available for the Branchburg Campus, as well as off-site locations on RVCC's website at www.raritanval.edu/annualsecurityreport.
+Paper copies are available at the Campus Safety Office and the Welcome Center at the main Branchburg campus.
+The Campus Safety Office can be contacted at 908-231-8800 or by emailing security@raritanval.edu.